Facebook Data Scientist Interview: A Complete Guide

 What does a data scientist at Facebook do?

 “Data scientist” is a catch-all term at Facebook for data specialists who focus on analytics and core machine learning.
-Depending on the team a data scientist joins, their objectives can range from analyzing data sets to glean actionable insights to modeling algorithms for artificial intelligence.
+Depending on the team a data scientist joins, their objectives can range from analyzing data sets to gleaning actionable insights to modeling algorithms for artificial intelligence.

 Regardless of the focus area, data scientists at Facebook have a few things in common: most have backgrounds in computer science, economics, math, or statistics; know coding languages such as SQL and Python and can perform in-depth quantitative analysis of data sets to make sense of the information collected.